 Fathom

 Fathom is a privacy-focused, managed analytics tool.
-It handles cookieless tracking, EU isolation, and compliance so you don't have to think about it.
+It handles cookieless tracking, EU isolation, and compliance so you don't have to.

-Best for: Teams that want a fully managed solution with zero maintenance.
-Fathom handles all the infrastructure and compliance details.
+Best for: teams that want a fully managed solution with zero maintenance.
+Fathom handles the infrastructure and compliance details.

 - Cookieless by default